A proposal for nonabelian (0,2) mirrors: Introduction

 For example, in a heterotic $E_8 \times E_8$ compactification on a Calabi-Yau threefold with a rank three bundle, the low-energy theory contains states in the ${\bf 27}$ and ${\bf \overline{27}}$ representations of $E_6$, with cubic couplings appearing as spacetime superpotential terms.
 On the (2,2) locus (the standard embedding, where the gauge bundle equals the tangent bundle), for the case of the quintic threefold, those couplings have the standard form \cite{Strominger:1985ks,Candelas:1990rm}

 where the $n_k$ encode the Gromov-Witten invariants.
 These are computed by three-point functions in the A model topological field theory on the worldsheet.
 Off the (2,2) locus, for more general gauge bundles, these couplings have a closely analogous form: a classical contribution plus a sum of nonperturbative contributions, without any perturbative loop corrections \cite{Wen:1985jz,Dine:1986zy,Dine:1987bq,Silverstein:1995re,Berglund:1995yu,Beasley:2003fx}.
-As a result, we know that more general heterotic versions of the Gromov-Witten invariants exist, but they have only ever been computed on the (2,2) locus.
-Their more general expressions are an unsolved open problem.
+As a result, we know that more general heterotic versions of the Gromov-Witten invariants exist, and from general holomorphy arguments, must be nontrivial.